mehrdadrafiee/AxeAI/README.md

 </p>

 # AxeAI
-A ChatGPT-based VS Code extension that uses `gpt3.5-turbo` model under the hood to optimize your code.
+A VS Code extension powered by ChatGPT's  `gpt3.5-turbo` model under the hood to optimize your code.

 After installing the extension, open any file in your VS Code editor, press `command+shift+p` and then type/select: `Optimize my code`.
 Please note that you need to add `CHATGPT_API_KEY` variable to your `.env` file.